 - to take inspiration from natural materials to establish design rules and strategies for the creation of macromolecular and nanomaterial-based building blocks and their assembly into complex, hierarchically ordered stimuli-responsive materials with new and desirable properties;

-- develop a predictive understanding for the interactions of such materials with living cells;
+- develop a predictive understanding of the interactions of such materials with living cells;

 - and use the generated knowledge to develop innovative applications, particularly in the biomedical field.

-Each of these modules tackles major unsolved problems, provides opportunities for great scientific advances on its own, and requires an interdisciplinary research approach.
-In the long term, the interconnection of these themes through cross-cutting projects and the common goal of being technologically relevant will create substantial synergies, which can only be harnessed if addressed within a multidisciplinary Center.
+Each of these modules tackles major unsolved problems, provides opportunities for significant scientific advances on its own, and requires an interdisciplinary research approach, reflected by 17 out of 19 projects being led by at least two PIs and involving at least two different disciplines.
+This has been possible thanks to the evolution of our scientific network over the last 8-year period, during which the NCCR served as a network platform and saw many collaborations within and across disciplines form.
+In Phase 3, it is expected that the interconnection of research themes through cross-cutting projects and the common goal of being technologically relevant will create substantial synergies, which can only be harnessed if addressed within a multidisciplinary Center.